 Originally from Rome, but living in Paris since 2004, Christian Omodeo runs an independent bookshop specializing in street cultures called “Le Grand Jeu.”
-Simultaneously, he curates exhibitions dedicated to the world of graffiti and street art, such as the one set to debut on December 6th at the Grand Palais Immersif in Paris (an event we can attend together on January 4th after meeting Christian at his bookshop – discover the details here).
+Simultaneously, he curates exhibitions dedicated to the world of graffiti and street art, such as the one that opened on December 6th 2023 at the Grand Palais Immersif in Paris (an event we can attend together on January 4th after meeting Christian at his bookshop – discover the details here).

 “Loading: Street Art in the Digital Age” is an immersive exhibition that delves into the role of technologies in the global evolution of urban art.
 Through digital representations of graffiti pieces created by over a hundred artists, you’ll discover how the interplay between the tangible and digital worlds impacts this dynamic art movement.